magisterquis/pcapknock/README.md

 will inject into pid 1.
 Turns out it works pretty well.

-The injectee process should be have `libdl` loaded into it as well as have permissions to sniff packets (e.g. open a raw socket).
+The injectee process should be have `libdl` loaded into it as well as have permissions to sniff packets (e.g. open a packet socket).
 Try a trigger before getting rid of the access used to run `pcapknock.injector`.
 `COMMANDtouch /tmpCOMMAND` works pretty well for testing.